welldonestudio/welldonestudio.github.io/docs/intro.md

 **WELLDONE Code** is a useful Remix IDE plugin that allows you to deploy and test smart contracts from a plethora of networks in a single Remix IDE.
 You may have noticed that you need to reconstruct the development environment according to the target network to that you are going to deploy contracts.
 We provide a fundamental setting that supports multiple smart contract development environments in which developers may concentrate on the development itself.

-Three chains are now supported by WELLDONE Code: Celo, Klaytn, and NEAR.
-We also plans to support Juno, Sui, and Aptos.
+Three chains are now supported by WELLDONE Code: Celo, Klaytn, NEAR, Juno, Sui, and Aptos.
+We also plans to support other chains.

 ### How to use